Mississippi River Day Canoe Trip

 Archeological evidence suggests that people have lived alongside the river for nearly 12,000 years.
 Known to the Dakota as Ha-Ha-Wakpa (meaning Waterfall River), native peoples used the Mississippi as a means of trade, travel, and for important religious practices for thousands of years.
 Following European exploration in the late 1600s, Dakota villages became important sites of trade and commerce.

-As stated in the Trip at a Glance section, we do three different routes for these trips.
-To determine the starting and ending places for the trip you are interested in, click on the name of the trip (blue text) above.
+As stated in the Trip at a Glance section, we typically paddle three different routes.
+To determine the starting and ending places for the trip you are interested in, click on the name of the trip above.

 Please note: River conditions do change, and we may change our routes accordingly.
 If we do change the route we will notify you by email or phone.